I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi-vidpntopology-enumpathtargetsfromsource.md

 <p>VidPN source identifiers are assigned by the operating system. <a href="display.dxgkddistartdevice">DxgkDdiStartDevice</a>, implemented by the display miniport driver, returns the number N of video present sources supported by the display adapter.
 Then the operating system assigns identifiers 0, 1, 2, ...
 N - 1.</p>

-<p>VidPN target identifiers are assigned by the display miniport driver. <a href="display.dxgkddiquerychildrelations">DxgkDdiQueryChildRelations</a>, implemented by the display miniport driver, returns an array of <a href="https://msdn.microsoft.com/library/windows/hardware/ff561001">DXGK_CHILD_DESCRIPTOR</a> structures, each of which contains an identifier.</p>

-<p>The D3DKMDT_HVIDPNTOPOLOGY and D3DKMDT_VIDPN_PRESENT_PATH_INDEX data types are defined in <i>D3dkmdt.h</i>.  </p>

-<p>The D3DDDI_VIDEO_PRESENT_SOURCE_ID and D3DDDI_VIDEO_PRESENT_TARGET_ID data types are defined in <i>D3dukmdt.h</i>.</p>

-<p><i>VidPnPresentPathIndex</i> is not an index into the set of all paths in the topology identified by <i>hVidPnTopology</i>.
-It is an index into a subset of all the paths in the topology: specifically, the subset of all paths that contain the source identified by <i>VidPnSourceId</i>.</p>

-<p>To enumerate (in a given topology) all the targets associated with a particular source, perform the following steps.</p>

-<p>Call <b>pfnGetNumPathsFromSource</b> to determine the number N of paths that contain the source of interest.
-Think of those paths as an indexed set with indices 0, 1, ...
-N - 1.</p>

-<p>For each index 0 though N - 1, pass the source identifier and the index to <b>pfnEnumPathTargetsFromSource</b>.</p>

-<p>A topology is a collection paths, each of which contains a (source, target) pair.
-It is possible for a particular source to appear in more than one path.
-For example, one source can be paired with two distinct targets in the case of a clone view.</p>

-<p>VidPN source identifiers are assigned by the operating system. <a href="display.dxgkddistartdevice">DxgkDdiStartDevice</a>, implemented by the display miniport driver, returns the number N of video present sources supported by the display adapter.
-Then the operating system assigns identifiers 0, 1, 2, ...
-N - 1.</p>

-<p>VidPN target identifiers are assigned by the display miniport driver. <a href="display.dxgkddiquerychildrelations">DxgkDdiQueryChildRelations</a>, implemented by the display miniport driver, returns an array of <a href="https://msdn.microsoft.com/library/windows/hardware/ff561001">DXGK_CHILD_DESCRIPTOR</a> structures, each of which contains an identifier.</p>
+<p>VidPN target identifiers are assigned by the display miniport driver. <a href="display.dxgkddiquerychildrelations">DxgkDdiQueryChildRelations</a>, implemented by the display miniport driver, returns an array of <a href="..\dispmprt\ns-dispmprt--dxgk-child-descriptor.md">DXGK_CHILD_DESCRIPTOR</a> structures, each of which contains an identifier.</p>

 <p>The D3DKMDT_HVIDPNTOPOLOGY and D3DKMDT_VIDPN_PRESENT_PATH_INDEX data types are defined in <i>D3dkmdt.h</i>.  </p>